oregon map logo - oregon state flag

 Oregon Maps

-Oregon is the 10th largest state in the United States, covering an area of 97,132 square miles (251,517 square kilometers).
+Oregon is the 10th largest state in the United States, covering a land area of 95,997 square miles (248,632 square kilometers).
 The state is divided into 36 counties; some of them, such as Tillamook and Umatilla, are named for indigenous tribes.
 This Oregon map site features road maps, topographical maps, and relief maps of Oregon.
 The detailed, scrollable road map displays Oregon counties, cities, and towns as well as Interstate, U.S., and Oregon state highways.
+The pannable, scalable Oregon street map can be zoomed in to show local streets and detailed imagery.

 Oregon Highway Map